 Arbitration was originally used as an alternative legal procedure for disputes between companies.
 Since the 1980s, however, hidden arbitration clauses have crept into nearly every aspect of contemporary life.

 Today, almost every type of contract includes an arbitration clause.
-When you agree to drive for Lyft, you sign your rights away.
+When you agree to drive for Uber or Lyft, you sign your rights away.
 If you want to take legal action against them for a wage-and-hour violation—such as misclassifying you as a contractor, failing to pay you minimum wage or overtime wages, or not allowing you to keep tips from passengers—it must be done via arbitration.
 Moreover, employment contract arbitration clauses typically contain class action waivers.
 Since class actions allow workers to share legal costs and resources, smaller disputes are easier to litigate.
 The result is that class action waivers prevent many workers’ claims from being brought at all.

 How Does Arbitration Undermine Workers’ Rights?